-About Leaf Protection
+About Gutter Leaf Protection

 - What kind of roof do you have (composition shingle, tile, metal, torch down/tar & gravel, etc.)?
 Some gutter guards will only work with certain types of roofs.

-EZ Lock Leaf Screen
+E-Z-Lock Leaf Screen

-The EZ Lock powder-coated steel leaf screen is generally a useful leaf protection product and is also our least expensive.
-Similar to our gutter material, the screen is galvanized steel with a baked-on enamel.
+The E-Z-Lock powder-coated steel leaf screen is generally a useful leaf protection product and is also our least expensive.
+Similar to our gutter material, the screen is made of galvanized steel with a baked-on enamel.
 The holes in this leaf guard are small (1/4 inch), so they keep almost everything out of the gutter.
 Anything small enough to get through should be able to wash down the downspouts without issue.

-Rain Drop Gutter Guard
+Raindrop Gutter Guard

-The Rain Drop Gutter Guard is our most popular, and best all-around performing leaf protection product.
+The Raindrop Gutter Guard System is our most popular and best all-around performing leaf protection product.
 This leaf guard is self-cleaning and works excellent for leafy trees.
 It also looks good on the gutter.
-With the smooth, raised, grate-like pattern, most of the leaves that blow down the roof, slip right off and over the gutter.
+With its smooth, raised, grate-like pattern, most of the leaves that blow down the roof slip right off and over the gutter.

-Gutter Stuff Pro FR
+GutterStuff Pro FR

-Most conventional leaf guards are designed to slip underneath a composition shingle or tile roof, but GutterStuff is ideal for other types of roofs such as metal, tar and gravel, TPO, and Torch Down, where you cannot slide the guard under the roofing.
+Most conventional leaf guards are designed to slip underneath a composition shingle or tile roof, but GutterStuff is ideal for other types of roofs such as metal, tar and gravel, TPO, and torch down, where you cannot slide the guard under the roofing.
 Other leaf guards can be modified to work with these types of roofs, but the added labor to do the modifications and installation is a significant additional cost.
-GutterStuff is the only leaf guards that work with Half Round Gutter under a metal, tar and gravel, TPO, or torch down roof.
+GutterStuff is the only leaf guards that work with half round gutter under a metal, tar and gravel, TPO, or torch down roof.

-Green Screen Gutter Guard
+Green Gutter Screens

-The downside of fine mesh leaf guard products is that the debris usually settles on top of the guard.
+The downside of fine mesh leaf guard products like Green Gutter Screen is that the debris usually settles on top of the guard.
 Eventually, the guard gets covered, and the water fails to fall through, resulting in water running over the top and down the face of the gutter.
 This issue is most common in roof valleys and other areas where water concentrates on the roof and spills into the gutter.
 In some scenarios, roof water can shoot across the top of these leaf guards, in high water volume areas, even if they are clean on top.
-Green Screen Gutter Guards are terrific at keeping even the smallest debris out of the rain gutter but will require periodic cleaning of the sediment that accumulates on the top, to keep them performing correctly.
+For this reason, Green Gutter Screens require periodic cleaning of the sediment that accumulates on the top to keep them performing correctly.